DylanGuedes/dylanguedes.github.io/index.md

 ### *Personal - Academic, FGA/UnB*, [Strife of Mythology](https://github.com/StrifeOfMythologyTD/SoMTD) (2016-03 — 2016-08)

-Main developer of Strife of Mythology, a mythologic theme tower defense in which the player have to prevent monsters waves from reaching a special flag.
-Although it is a 2D game, the player has a isometric vision.
-The game is written in C++ and SDL2 and uses a game engine that I also contributed to.
+Main developer of Strife of Mythology, a tower defense game in which the player has to prevent mythologic monsters waves from reaching the end of a path.
+Although it is a 2D game, the player has an isometric view, similar to Age of Empires or Diablo II.
+The game is written in C++ and SDL2 and is built on top of a game engine that I also contributed to.

 ### *Academic, IME/USP*, [InterSCSimulator](https://github.com/DylanGuedes/interscsimulator-blue) (2018-08 — 2019-07)